verrazzano/docs/content/en/docs/backup/keycloak.md

 ---

 Verrazzano stores user login information in Keycloak.
 In turn, Keycloak uses MySQL as a back end to store all persistent data.
-This document shows you how to back up and restore data stored in MySQL.
+This document shows you how to back up persistent data from MySQL in the original cluster and restore it in the new cluster.
+The terms original cluster and new cluster refer to same cluster, if you are restoring data to the same cluster.

 - [MySQL Operator prerequisites](#mysql-operator-prerequisites)
 - [MySQL Operator backup](#mysql-operator-backup)
 - [MySQL Operator restore](#mysql-operator-restore)

-The terms original cluster and new cluster refer to same cluster, if you are restoring Keycloak to the same cluster.

 ## MySQL Operator prerequisites